GA4 numbers don't match anything else.

 10-Day Forensic GA4 Audit

-Our goal is simple: give you a clear yes/no on your current GA4 setup and a concrete path to something you can trust.
+Our goal is simple: give you a clear yes/no on your current Google Analytics setup and a concrete path to something you can trust.
 No endless tickets.
 No vague recommendations.

-Secure access to GA4, GTM, ad platforms and (where possible) backend/shop data.
+Secure access to GA4, GTM, ad platforms and backend data.
 Capture your current configuration and key reports.

-Deep dive into events, parameters, ecommerce payloads and key funnels.
+Deep dive into events, parameters, ecommerce payloads.
 Identify missing, duplicated, or misfiring events.

-Reconcile GA4 numbers against Shopify/Stripe/backend and ad platforms.
-Quantify the variance and isolate where it comes from.
+Reconcile GA4 numbers against Shopify/Stripe and ad platforms.
+Quantify variance and isolate the cause.

-Stress-test your dashboards against questions from growth, product, and finance.
+Stress-test dashboards against questions from growth and finance.
 See where GA4 still can’t answer confidently.

 Deliver a structured audit with screenshots, examples, and a prioritized fix roadmap — with optional implementation support.

-You'll see a working draft of findings before the final deck, so nothing in the recommendation phase is a surprise.
+You'll see a working draft of findings before the final deck, so nothing is a surprise.

 Proof It Works